ccatprd/ts-demo/README.md

 This repo stands up an EKS cluster with the Tailscale Kubernetes Operator.
 It demonstrates:

 - API Server Proxy: `kubectl` to a private EKS API via the operator’s Tailscale device
-- Egress to a tailnet node from a pod using a simple `Service`
+- Cluster Egress to a tailnet node from a pod using a simple `Service`

 ## Prereqs